Opportunities for young people with additional needs

 The Local Offer

-To see what support and provision is available, and search for services for young people with special educational needs and disabilities, have a look at the Suffolk Local Offer website - www.suffolklocaloffer.org.uk
+To see what support and provision is available, and search for services for young people with special educational needs and disabilities, have a look at the Suffolk Local Offer website.

-Would you like to get involved in changing services for disabled young people?
+Would you like to get involved in changing services for young people with a disability?

 - National Careers Service - information on website, but young people can also contact via text, phone and email

-- Activities Unlimited – information for children and young people with SEND and their parents/carers about short breaks and respite services
+- Access Unlimited – information for children and young people with SEND and their parents/carers about short breaks and respite services

 - Mencap Employment Services - Service offering young people with SEND 16-24 support, work opportunities and training before and during employment or placement.

 - Suffolk Parent Carer Network - aim to be a voice to inform service providers of the needs of disabled children, young people and their families.

 Need more help?